ChaimaeEkh/Blog/README.md

 ## Features

 ### Core Features
+**Light Mode**: Allow users to toggle between light and light themes.
 - **Parallax Scrolling & Animations**: Eye-catching animations and parallax backgrounds for an immersive user experience.
 - **Responsive Design**: Optimized for all devices, from desktops to mobile screens.
 - **Hero Section with Dynamic Text**: Includes a `Typed.js` integration for a captivating, dynamic introduction.
 - **Enhanced Navigation**:
   - Sticky navigation bar with smooth scrolling to sections.
   - Fully responsive mobile menu with elegant animations.
+  **Interactive Tech Quiz**: Add a section with quizzes on various tech topics.
 - **Featured Stories**: Showcase of trending tech stories using visually appealing cards.
 - **Latest Insights**: Grid layout highlighting articles with author details and tags.
 - **Emerging Technologies**: Dedicated section to explore AI, cloud computing, big data, and more.